 No: you do not need to update any code on your website.
 Indexing takes place in the backend of our system.

 Q: How was my site getting results before?

-Q: Why are you changing your name?
+Q: Why did you change your name?

-We’re changing our name to make things simpler.
+We changed our name to make things simpler.
 In the past, we’ve been FirstGov Search, FirstSearch, USAGov Search, USASearch, and most recently DigitalGov Search.
 Our new name is short, simple, and easy to remember.